ashishnegi64/PostgreSQL_music_store/README.md

 Here we analyze music playlist/music store database.
 We have examined the dataset using SQL queries and helped the store understand it's business requirement by answering some questions.

-# Database and Tools
+# Database Tool used

-Postgre SQL
+Postgre SQL with
 PgAdmin4